Men’s Blazer with Jeans: How to Style It + Best Color Blazers for a Modern Look

 Clean, urban, and a little edgy.
 A black blazer with black jeans is a fashion-forward combo that can be easily dressed up or down.
 It also works well with grey or charcoal jeans if you want some contrast.

-full black look - black jacket with black pants
+full black look - men's blazer with jeans - black jacket with black denim

 This is a favorite for musicians, creatives, and city dwellers—it’s sleek without being stuffy.